Information and advice in response to the COVID-19 pandemic

 We have created this page to share information in relation to the COVID-19 pandemic and the changes to our testing procedure.

-We are continuously reviewing our processes and procedures to ensure that they are in line with the latest government guidance.
+COVID-19 protocols were introduced to maintain the health and welfare of athletes and our doping control staff during the pandemic.
+We regularly review our processes and procedures to ensure that they are in line with the latest government guidance.
 The health and welfare of athletes and doping control staff will always be our number one priority.

 WADA and their Athletes Committee have put together information to guide athletes through any concerns about anti-doping operations.
 This information is available the WADA website.